Manjukb/sd-php-wrapper/readme.md

     // A basic call to view devices
     $devices = $client->api('devices')->all();

+### Installing the wrapper

+Copy the json below into composer.json and run `php composer.phar install`.
+You can find the package itself on the [packagist](https://packagist.org/packages/serverdensity/sd-api-wrapper)

+    {
+        "require": {
+            "serverdensity/sd-api-wrapper": ">=0.7.4"
+        }
+    }

 The following verbs exist
 * Create - creating a resource, takes an array